-The English word ‘for’, after “in Christ Jesus”, in verse 10 is poorly understood.
+The English word ‘for’, after “in Christ Jesus”, in verse 10 is poorly understood and inadequately translated.
 In the Greek this word is Strong’s G1909, ἐπὶ/epi, and not ‘gar’.
 ‘Epi’ is a preposition – properly, on (upon), implying what “fits” given the “apt contact,” building on the verbal idea; The precise nuance of G1909 (epí) is only determined by the context, and by the grammatical case following it – i.e. genitive, dative, or accusative case.

 In this sentence, the grammatical case of word following ‘epi’ is dative; the noun ‘work/ergos’.

 Thayer’s Greek Lexicon states the definition of ‘epi’ in this noun-dative-case is: upon the ground of; of that upon which anything is “sustained“ or “upheld“; for, on account of; of the purpose and end.

 Lastly in verse 10, we have the English words, “good works which God prepared beforehand that we should walk in them”.